MariaMoor/Investment-and-Trading-Capstone-Project/README.md

 Here I found a good article that explains tuning of random forest quite good: https://towardsdatascience.com/hyperparameter-tuning-the-random-forest-in-python-using-scikit-learn-28d2aa77dd74 And thanks Statquest and Josh Starmer for great https://www.youtube.com/user/joshstarmer for creating great videos that explain statistic in such an easy cool way!

+My medium arcticle to this project you can find here: https://mariamrfil.medium.com/how-good-are-machine-learning-techniques-in-predicting-stock-prices-ce4b81edb833